 Baseline basement conditions were similar in both arms of the study: Only about one third of homes had uncovered sump pump wells, and one quarter had uncovered dirt before work.
 As a result, the difference between enhanced and standard treatments were not large enough to observe an effect.
 We modified our analysis to focus on the change in radon levels from before to after weatherization for all 98 homes in the study.
 These changes were compared to prior studies of weatherization and radon.

 In our study, we found control-adjusted radon levels on the lowest living level of homes increased an average of 7.5% from pre-treatment levels.
 The difference between pre- and post-weatherization levels was not statistically significant.
 A previous study of weatherization found that the average control-adjusted lowest living level increase was 22%.
 Our findings suggest that recently implemented weatherization practices help to dampen the impact of traditional energy retrofit measures on radon.
 In particular, the addition of continuous ventilation from bathroom exhaust fans seems to help keep radon close to its pre-weatherization levels.

 Policymakers advised the researchers that a larger sample size was needed to help them formulate better radon control guidance for energy efficiency providers.
-The research team is now completing the BARRIER-X (Expansion) study.
+The research team completed the BARRIER-X (Expansion) study in 2019.